- Learning and Curriculum

 Mr Shaw will be adding to this in 2018, where he recently took on the role of "Collective Worship" Leader.

-Personal Social and Health Education - Mrs Janine Covey is the Subject Leader
+Personal Social and Health Education - Miss Katie Lucuas is the Subject Leader with Mrs Janine Covey overseeing

 Our aim in the teaching and learning of Personal, Social, Health Education (PSHE) is to give our pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active and responsible citizens.